telefonicaid/perseo-fe/documentation/plain_rules.md

 The rule name must consist of the ASCII characters from A to Z, from a to z, digits (0-9), underscore (_) and dash (-).
 It can have a maximum length of 50 characters.

+The field `action` can be also an array of "actions", objects with the same structure than the single action described in the rest of the documentation.
+Each of those actions will be executed when the rule is fired, avoiding to duplicate a rule only for getting several actions executed.
+For practical purposes, it is the same result that would be obtained with multiple rules with the same condition.

 ## EPL text
 The field ```text``` of the rule must be a valid EPL statement and additionally must honor several restrictions to match expectations of perseo and perseo-core.